 Extend both arms long in front of you at shoulder height.

 Pull your shoulders up towards your ears, then actively pull your shoulders down away from your ears.
-Squeezing your shoulder blades together and you pull your traps, shoulder and upper back muscles down and back (scapular prostration).
+Squeezing your shoulder blades together as you pull your traps, shoulders and upper back muscles down and back (scapular prostration).

 Targets: Shoulders, upper and lower back, and hips.